-- 1. Target Waughop Lake (Fort Steilacoom Park) and Edgewater Park for restoration of shoreline natural resources and functions while ensuring continued public access to the shoreline. - The City of Lakewood should protect natural areas and continue to identify and implement shoreline restoration projects and measures to address persistent water quality issues at Fort Steilacoom Park that negatively impact beneficial uses of the lake, while ensuring continued public access. - Target American Lake North Park and Harry Todd Park for limited habitat enhancements that are designed and sited to be compatible with the heavy active recreation use at these parks.
-Opportunities include planting of native vegetation where appropriate. - Target Springbrook Park and Open Space, and Chambers Creek Canyon Park for the use of environmentally friendly materials and design and vegetation enhancement during the future planned development of trails and recreational facilities. - Restoration of aquatic and riparian habitat along Clover Creek should be encouraged and accomplished over time through incentives for private property owners, and continued stormwater management improvements and City capital improvement projects. - The City of Lakewood should collaborate with Pierce County and the City of University Place for any restoration activites that would improve habitat and other ecological functions within Chambers Creek Canyon Park. - 7.
-Improve the ecological functions of lake shorelines by removing bulkheads and replacing these features to the extent feasible with bioengineered stabilization solutions to improve aquatic habitat conditions. - Improve the ecological functions of streams and related habitat with stream bank stabilization using native vegetation.
-Preserve and restore native vegetation along lake shorelines to the greatest extent feasible. - Improve habitat conditions by increasing large woody debris recruitment potential through plantings of trees along the lake shore, particularly conifers.
+1. Target Waughop Lake (Fort Steilacoom Park) and Edgewater Park for restoration of shoreline natural resources (e.g., native plants) and functions while ensuring continued public access to the shoreline.

+- 2. The City of Lakewood should pProtect natural areas and continue to identify and implement shoreline restoration projects and measures to address persistent water quality issues at Fort Steilacoom Park that negatively impact beneficial uses of the lake, while ensuring continued public access. - 3.
+Target American Lake North Park and Harry Todd Park for limited habitat enhancements that are designed and sited to be compatible with the heavy active recreation use at these parks.
+Opportunities include planting of native vegetation where appropriate. - 4.
+Target Springbrook Park and adjacent oopen sspaces, and Chambers Creek Canyon Park for the use of environmentally friendly materials and design and vegetation enhancement (i.e., removal of invasive species and planting new native plants) during the future planned development of trails and recreational facilities. - 5.
+Encourage rRestoration of aquatic and riparian habitat along Clover Creek should be encouraged and accomplished over time through incentives for private property owners, and continued stormwater management improvements and City capital improvement projects. - 6.
+The City of Lakewood should collaborate with Pierce County, and the City of University Place and community partners for any restoration activities that would remove invasive plant species, improve habitat and other ecological functions within Chambers Creek Canyon Park. - 7.
+Improve the ecological functions of lake shorelines by removing bulkheads and replacing these features to the extent feasible with bioengineered stabilization solutions erosion-resistant native trees and shrubs (e.g., Indian plum, red osier dogwood) to improve aquatic habitat conditions, while preserving property. - 8.
+Improve the ecological functions of streams and related habitat with stream bank stabilization using native vegetation.
+Preserve and restore native vegetation along lake shorelines to the greatest extent feasible. - 9.
+Improve habitat conditions by increasing large woody debris recruitment potential through plantings of trees along the lake shore, particularly conifers.
 Where a safety hazard will not be created, encourage the installation of large woody debris to meet short- term needs. - 10.
 Target single family residential properties with incentives, outreach and information for homeowners who are willing to voluntarily remove bulkheads, plant native vegetation and encourage large woody debris recruitment. - 11.
-Decrease the amount and impact of overwater and in-water structures within SMP lakes through minimization of structure size and use of more environmentally friendly materials, including grated decking.

-12. Monitor and control aquatic invasive species in American Lake, Gravelly Lake, Lake Louise, and Waughop Lake, and continue to participate in lake-wide efforts at Lake Steilacoom to reduce populations of non-native aquatic vegetation.
+Decrease the amount and impact of overwater and in-water structures within SMP lakes through minimization of structure size and use of more environmentally friendly materials, including grated decking. - 12.
+Monitor and control aquatic invasive species in American Lake, Gravelly Lake, Lake Louise, and Waughop Lake, and continue to participate in lake-wide efforts at Lake Steilacoom to reduce populations of non-native aquatic vegetation.